noir-lang/noir-examples/README.md

 - Private Voting: [`./foundry-voting`](./foundry-voting)
 - Stealthdrop: [`./stealthdrop`](./stealthdrop)

+## Starter

+You can view simpler, boilerplate projects that are good templates for starting your own Noir project in the [Noir Starter](https://github.com/noir-lang/noir-starter) repo.

 ## Support

 Need help?
 Join the [Noir Discord](https://discord.gg/JtqzkdeQ6G) or reach out on [Twitter](https://twitter.com/NoirLang).